Cold Brew vs. Cold Drip Coffee - What's The Difference?

 Which Cold Brew Should You Choose?

 Well the honest answer here is that’s it’s totally up to you!
 Both brews will provide you with a mellower, less acidic brew which is not only a sweeter, lighter and more refreshing but better for your gastric health.
 If you prefer a more full-bodied, shorter drink, or if you prefer to take your coffee with milk, then a cold drip machine might well be for you.
 If you like a longer, sweeter drink then cold brewing could well be your ‘thing’.
-So the method of cold brew you go for will, and should, depend on your taste!
-Once you’ve made your mind up, be sure to browse our range of cold brewers where we’ll sure you’ll find just the thing to get started cold brewing yourself.
+So the method of making cold brew you go for will, and should, depend on your taste!
+Once you’ve made your mind up, be sure to browse our range of cold brewers where we’ll sure you’ll find just the thing to get started cold brewing and brew coffee at home yourself.